RawanSaeed56/Vulnerable_Codes/README.md

-Today we will talk about XSS attack \n
+Today we will talk about XSS attack
 What is the XSS?
 Where we can find it?
 What is the Mitigation?